Skip to content

 • Route Distinguisher (route_distinguisher): Uniquely identifies routes within the MPLS VPN domain, preventing overlap.

-• Address Families (address_family_ipv4, address_family_ipv6): Enable IPv4 and/or IPv6 routing within the VRF.
+• Address Families (address_family_ipv4, address_family_ipv6): Enable IPv4 and/or IPv6 routing within the VRF, each containing route target configuration.

 • VPN ID (vpn_id): Identifies the VPN for interoperability and management.